Spirometry

 If the spirometry is not normal or if there are any abnormal findings on clinical examination, your pulmonologist may suggest further testing such as other Lung Functional Tests, blood gases etc.

-Lung function tests (LFTs) are special tests that are similar to simple spirometry, but can only be performed by pulmonologists and only if they have the appropriate equipment.
-With LPTs we check the function of your respiratory system at all levels.
+Pulmonary Function Tests (PFTs) are special tests that are similar to simple spirometry, but can only be performed by pulmonologists and only if they have the appropriate equipment.
+With PFTs we check the function of your respiratory system at all levels.

 Specifically, we measure whether there is difficulty moving air through the airways (bronchi), how easily gases (oxygen and carbon dioxide) are exchanged in the lung, what the volume of your lung is, and finally what the strength of your breathing muscles is.

-The most common LDLs are the simple spirometry mentioned above, airway resistance, diffusion, static volumes and measurement of maximum inspiratory and expiratory pressures.
-The set of these specific tests is called a complete functional breath test.
+The most common PFTs are the simple spirometry mentioned above, airway resistance, diffusion, static volumes measurement of maximum inspiratory and expiratory pressures, and Forced Oscillometry Technique.
+The set of these specific tests is called a complete series of Pulmonary Function Tests.
+Other useful test is the measurement of exhaled Nitric Oxide

 What are airway resistances?